Ed-Cupaioli-LLC/tolenas-winery/_pages/reservation.md

 With your private tasting enjoy:

-* A flight of our current release wines
+* A flight of our current release wines - typically 5 wines.
 * Personalized guided wine service by a member of the team
 * A private table for your party
 * The option to bring your own picnic to accompany our selections\*